AndyObtiva/glimmer-dsl-tk/README.md

 - Convention over configuration via smart defaults and automation of low-level details
 - Requiring the least amount of syntax possible to build GUI
 - Bidirectional Data-Binding to declaratively wire and automatically synchronize GUI with Business Models
-- Custom Widget support
+- (Future Plan) Custom Widget support
-- Scaffolding for new custom widgets, apps, and gems
+- (Future Plan) Scaffolding for new custom widgets, apps, and gems
-- Native-Executable packaging on Mac, Windows, and Linux
+- (Future Plan) Native-Executable packaging on Mac, Windows, and Linux

 **Hello, World!**